steveschofield/canvas-lms/README.md

 Enable 35% percentage on Assignments Assignment Group

+Add Orientation Pre-req to Module 1

+Publish each module items added from automation

 Add Assignments within each module

-Publish each module items added from automation

-Content in all Pages
+Content in all Pages to fit whatever course is offered